Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Srijan Kaushik

 Yeah.
 My question is regarding the recent pledge of equity shares with this Catalyst Trusteeship limited.
-So what’s the reasoning behind the same.
-And moreover.
-This.
-What are the percentage of shares that are being placed right now and are there any plans for the reduction of this place shares?
+So what’s the reasoning behind the same?
+And moreover this — what is the percentage of shares that are being placed right now and are there any plans for the reduction of this placed shares?

 Dinesh Kumar Agarwal

-See this Catalyst place was related to a borrowing at a Holdco level and there is a plan next, over a period of next six months, substantial plays will get reduced.
-As of now close to 25, 26% of the promoter holding has been placed and this will get substantially reduced over a period every month there is a plan.
+See, this catalyst pledge was related to a borrowing at a Holdco level and there is a plan next, over a period of next six months, substantial pledge will get reduced.
+As of now, close to 25%, 26% of the promoter holding has been pledged and this will get substantially reduced over a period every month there is a plan.
 It will get reduced over a period of next six months.
 Substantial reductions will happen.

 Okay.
 Okay.
 Thank you.